Magog (DC Comics): Powers and abilities

 Reid possesses great amounts of plasma energy within him, which were originally focused into energy blasts by the device on his left arm.
 After his resurrection as Magog, his left arm is now metal and his energy blasts are focused through a staff given to him by Gog.
 He also possesses enhanced strength and endurance as the original Magog did.
 The staff was later upgraded by Max Lord to emit a form of radiation that harmed Captain Atom.
 He is capable of flight, as well as teleportation of himself and others, though this last ability has not been seen since Gog's death.
 Keith Giffen, however, has stated that much of his power remains unexplored for the time being.
 When powered up, Magog is granted enhanced vision in his blind eye (despite the fact it keeps the appearance of a pupiless orb) and is able to switch to infrared or tap into more exotic wavelengths.

 Magog is also able to take on a more normal appearance, with skin (or a close approximation of it) magically covering his right arm.
 As David Reid, Magog is half-blind and scarred.

 Other versions

-In the alternate timeline of the 2011 "Flashpoint" storyline, David Reid was a member of Team 7, an elite unit of soldiers led by Grifter.
-David and most of his teammates were ultimately killed during a botched attack on a terrorist training camp.
+An alternate universe variant of David Reid appears in Flashpoint.
+This version is a member of Team 7 before being killed during a botched attack on a terrorist camp.

-Magog appears as the main villain of the canon Arrowverse comic miniseries Earth-Prime.
-He is first seen in an unnamed appearance springing Clayface (Tanner Freyr) from Arkham Asylum so that he can help Magog take down Batwoman.
-Magog travels to the unnamed Earth where John Henry Irons originates, recruiting the evil Superman to his side after saving him from his Earth being erased during the Crisis on Infinite Earths.
-Magog went to Earth-2 and approached an elderly Needle after he visited Pat Dugan and Courtney Dugan during their vacation in Yellowstone National Park and approached an elderly Needle (who has become a changed man since serving time) to inform him that his Earth is different from Earth-Prime and wants to make use of his services.
-While he was unable to recruit Needle who drove off, Magog took one of the needles that Needle shot at him during their confrontation and prepared to make a clone of Needle that obeys his every command.